 This is a blended rum made from Dominican column still rum and Jamaican pot still rum.
 After blending, the rums are finished in American oak ex-bourbon barrels.
 It is bottled at 45% ABV with a suggested price of $29 per 750ml bottle.

-This dark rum is a blend of column still rums from the Dominican Republic and Trinidad, as well as pot still rums from Barbados and Jamaica.
+This dark rum is a blend of column still rums from the Dominican Republic, Barbados and Trinidad, as well as pot still rums from Jamaica.
 The rums are finished in American oak ex-bourbon barrels and bottled at 40% ABV.
 It carries a price of $42 per 750ml bottle.

 Ten to One Caribbean Rums